 Haha - you got it right, mate.
 Samsung's patents are as crappy as Apple's rounded rectangle patent.
 Those won't hold in any court.
 3G/LTE core patents are owned by Qualcomm, Ericsson and Nokia because they make network equipments that are the real deals.
 Fanboys will tell you Samsung has this many LTE/3G patents.
 But those are just crappy because Samsung onlly makes phones which are mere clients of comm. network.
 Those are protocol related which they aren't supposed to patent in the first place.
 Same thing happened to the crappy 3G patent they were trying to push against Apple.
 They simply proposed a change to 3G protocol without telling anyone that they've already filed for a patent.
 This is utter dishonesty and no court will acknowledge this kind of patents.

+I think the vast majority of what Samsung were sued for could either be worked around by innovating or used in their devices if they paid Apple a license fee.
 Contrary to that, Apple have no choice but to pay to license LTE based patents; it's not like Apple could work around Samsung's LTE patents, because then it'd no longer be LTE!
 This is why Samsung has to be made to allow Apple to license this technology as opposed to preventing them from using it.
 If Samsung were able to prevent Apple from using LTE, they'd also be able to prevent Motorola, HTC, Nokia, etc etc. But luckily this can't happen, especially in the EU where a very dim view (and usually massive fines) are imposed on companies that attempt this nonsense.

 Motorola, HTC, etc etc, are all Samsung's competitors.
 If you set the precedent that Samsung can ban one of it's competitors from using standards essetial patents, what on earth makes you think they wouldn't go after everyone else too?
 I think you're living in a very idealistic world if you think Samsung, HTC, Nokia, Motorola etc are all the very best of friends who aren't fighting tooth and nail against one another.